practicalli/spacemacs/docs/install-spacemacs/emacsclient-git-commit-messages.md

 Or configure an operating system environment variable called `ALTERNATE_EDITOR` as an empty string, `""`, which will call `emacs --daemon` if emacs is not running.

-> #### Hint::Beware of old Emacs installs shipped with MacOSX
+!!!
+WARNING "Beware of old Emacs installs shipped with MacOSX"
-> If `emacsclient` is not working correctly, check to see which Emacs version it run, `SPC SPC emacs-version`.
+    If `emacsclient` is not working correctly, check to see which Emacs version it run, `SPC SPC emacs-version`.
 Some MacOSX versions shipped with a very old version of Emacs (version 22).